Sign up for our newsletter

 May 2000

-Organic, Recycled, and Green
+Organic, Recycled, Sustainable, or Green

 Earth Worm Friendly Garden

-Did you know that worm poop is 50% higher in organic matter
+Did you know that worm poop is 50% higher in organic matter than soil that has not been ingested by worms?

 August 2008